cheesesashimi/theywhiteboardedme/pages/companies-that-whiteboard.md

 ## Screening Companies

 These are companies that provide candidate screening / interviews as a service for other companies, such as the ones listed above:

 {% include company.md companies=site.data.screening_companies %}

-## Online Coding Challenges

-These companies provide online coding challenges which several of the companies listed above use for screening candidates:

-{% include company.md companies=site.data.online_coding_challenges %}
 ## Legend
 {% include legend.html %}